-The action of hormonal contraceptive methods is based on blocking ovulation, acting on the hypothalamus-pituitary regulatory axis.
-Contraceptive methods usually contain estrogen and progesterone that inhibit the production of the FSH and LH hormones necessary for the menstrual cycle.
-Since these hormones are not produced, follicular development and ovulation are not possible.
+The action of hormonal contraceptive methods is based on blocking ovulation by acting on the hypothalamic-pituitary regulatory axis.
+Contraceptive methods usually contain estrogens and progesterone that inhibit the production of FSH and LH hormones necessary for the menstrual cycle.
+As these hormones are not produced, follicular development and ovulation cannot occur.
 Therefore, the administration of hormonal contraceptive methods could be the cause of the absence of menstruation or amenorrhea in women.

 Read the full article on: Absence of menstruation or amenorrhea: causes and treatment ( 63).

 By Laura Gil Aliaga B.Sc., M.Sc. (embryologist), Marta Barranquero Gómez B.Sc., M.Sc. (embryologist), Paloma de la Fuente Vaquero M.D., Ph.D., M.Sc. (gynecologist), Paula Fabra Roca M.D., M.Sc. (gynecologist) and Cristina Algarra Goosman B.Sc., M.Sc. (psychologist).